sui-foundation/sui-move-intro-course/unit-five/lessons/3_kiosk_basics.md

 Sui Kiosk consists these 2 main components:

 - `Kiosk` + `KioskOwnerCap`: `Kiosk` is the safe that will store our assets and display them for selling, it is implemented as a shared object allowing interactions between multiple parties.
 Each `Kiosk` will have a corresponding Kiosk Owner whoever holding the `KioskOwnerCap`.
 The Kiosk Owner still have the _logical ownership_ over their assets even when they are _physically_ placed in the kiosk.
 - `TransferPolicy` + `TransferPolicyCap`: `TransferPolicy` is a shared object defines the conditions in which the assets can be traded or sold.
 Each `TransferPolicy` consists a set of _rules_, with each rule specifies the requirements every trade must sastify.
 Rules can be enabled or disabled from the `TransferPolicy` by whoever owning the `TransferOwnerCap`.
-Greate example of `TransferPolicy`'s rule is the royalty fees guarantee.
+Greater example of `TransferPolicy`'s rule is the royalty fees guarantee.

 ## Sui Kiosk Users